jongacnik/Frank/README.md

 	print_r($frank->site()); // site object

 To install, download Frank and place it into your project.
-Create a content directory (by default Frank will look for this parallel to itself in `./content`, but you can name this anything and place this anywhere) and add some content.
+Create a content directory (by default a Frank instance will look for this directory parallel to itself in `./content`, but you can name this anything and place this anywhere) and add some content.

 ## Structuring Content